OVELYY/Signal.Pump.Bot.XXI.BINANCE/README.md

 Here:

-signal_pump_bot-calling the actual executable file signal_pump_bot.exe;
+signal_pump_bot     - calling the actual executable file signal_pump_bot.exe;

 [% UP for BUY]      - setting the signal percentage of the price rise (it can be a fractional value with a decimal POINT), exceeding which for the FIRST TIME leads to the PURCHASE of a coin if there are free funds on the balance;

 [% DOWN for SELL]   - setting a signal percentage of price reduction (it can be a fractional value with a decimal POINT), the negative excess of which for the FIRST TIME leads to the SALE of a coin previously purchased on the rise, calculating the profit and crediting it to the balance;

 [timeout seconds]   - specifies the timeout between requests in seconds (INTEGERS ONLY!).
 BINANCE.The API sets limits on the number of requests and after exceeding the limits, it bans by IP.
 Therefore, and also, based on the comfort of perception of data on the screen, the recommended timeout is within the range of 5..20 seconds.
 Too frequent requests often shift the lines on the screen, and too rare ones miss the moment of a sharp price change, as a result of which the signals are delayed;

 [BUY amount $]      - the order purchase amount is set to $ (INTEGERS ONLY!).
 Each purchase is made for the same amount for the correct comparison of profits after the sale of the coin;

 [start balance $]   - start balance (can be a fractional value with a decimal POINT);

 [% fee]             - commission for the transaction (it can be a fractional value with a decimal POINT).
 On BINANCE, the commission is usually 0.1% of the transaction, but you can set any other one that would simulate other losses when trading.